adamblumoff/debate-bench/docs/config-guide.md

 elo:
   initial_rating: 400
   k_factor: 32
+  min_games_for_display: 5   # optional; currently ignored by runtime
 ```

 Notes:
+- Config parsing is strict; unknown keys are rejected.
+Optional fields noted above are accepted but currently ignored unless otherwise stated.
 - Rounds: list in speaking order. `role` is `pro`/`con`; `stage` is free text (used in prompts and CSVs). `max_tokens: null` is treated as 5,000 by the config parser. `--stage-max-tokens` can overwrite opening/rebuttal/closing token limits for a run.
 - Languages: optional per-round `language` can be set; defaults to `debate.language`.
 - Prompts: the shipped system prompts already include turn guidance, safety reminders, and `<END_OF_TURN>` requirement.